-As I argue, vitalism saw a major resurgence in England after the publication of Darwin’s infamous On the Origin of Species (1859), a text which induced panic about the biological forces attenuating human agency.
+As S. Pearl Brilmyer argued, vitalism saw a major resurgence in England after the publication of Darwin’s infamous On the Origin of Species (1859), a text that induced panic about the biological forces attenuating human agency.
 Theories of vital force, however, had already begun to converge with Victorian counter-discourses to liberalism through the reception of “philosopher of the will” Arthur Schopenhauer (a student of vitalist scientist Johann Blumenbach) in England.
-Chapter One of my dissertation, “On the Relationship of Force to Form: Schopenhauer and Literary England” tracks the popularization of Schopenhauer’s vitalist-inflected theory of the will through the publication of an article in the Westminster Review by English dramatist John Oxenford while novelist George Eliot was serving as editor.
-As I argue, Schopenhauer’s theory of the will facilitated connections between 18th-century German vitalism and 19th-century British aesthetics, informing debates about authorial intention and design amongst Victorian novelists like Thomas Hardy, George Eliot, Walter Pater and Olive Schreiner.
+Chapter One of S. Pearl Brilmyer's dissertation, “On the Relationship of Force to Form: Schopenhauer and Literary England” tracks the popularization of Schopenhauer’s vitalist-inflected theory of the will through the publication of an article in the Westminster Review by English dramatist John Oxenford while novelist George Eliot was serving as editor.
+As she argues, Schopenhauer’s theory of the will facilitated connections between eighteenth-century German vitalism and nineteenth-century British aesthetics, informing debates about authorial intention and design amongst Victorian novelists like Thomas Hardy, George Eliot, Walter Pater, and Olive Schreiner.

-This historical chapter is complimented by two case studies which link vitalism to the representation of character in the British novel (Eliot’s Impressions of Theophrastus Such and Hardy’s The Well-Beloved ).
-Chapter Two, “Character Density: George Eliot’s Technologies of Description,” is closely aligned with the aims of the MPIWG research group, “The History of Scientific Observation.”
-While scholars have long remarked the pervasiveness of instruments of observation in Eliot’s fiction, in this chapter, I consider the relationship of the development of scientific technologies of observation to Eliot’s own descriptive tactics.
-In her long-ignored final work of fiction, Impressions of Theophrastus Such (1879), I show, Eliot defines her unique mode of character description in terms of a heightened consciousness about the limits of the individual observer and his capacity to describe “deep” psychic phenomena.
-This epistemologically modest model of literary description, I argue, calls into question the enduring humanism of our discipline’s attachment to characters as people.
+This historical chapter was complimented by two case studies linking vitalism to the representation of character in the British novel (Eliot’s Impressions of Theophrastus Such and Hardy’s The Well-Beloved ).
+Chapter Two, “Character Density: George Eliot’s Technologies of Description,” was closely aligned with the aims of the MPIWG Working Group “The History of Scientific Observation.”
+While scholars have long remarked the pervasiveness of instruments of observation in Eliot’s fiction, in this chapter, S. Pearl Brilmyer considered the relationship of the development of scientific technologies of observation to Eliot’s own descriptive tactics.
+In her long-ignored final work of fiction, Impressions of Theophrastus Such (1879), she shows, Eliot defines her unique mode of character description in terms of a heightened consciousness about the limits of the individual observer and his capacity to describe “deep” psychic phenomena.
+This epistemologically modest model of literary description, S. Pearl Brilmyer argues, calls into question the enduring humanism of our discipline’s attachment to characters as people.
 According to Eliot, the vitality of characters lies not in their “psychological depth,” but in the author’s proliferation of surface details about their behaviors and appearances.
 “Character Drives” argues that the English novel developed out of sustained contests over the nature of the will, rather than on a one-way path to liberal individualism.
-Long overlooked due to their sustained engagement with the sciences, the literary texts I analyze change our perception about the role that human agents—figured as characters—played in the rise of the novel as a literary genre.
-In these works, I argue the human appears, not as a self-sovereign or heroic individual, but instead, to quote Victorian vitalist, Walter Pater, as a temporary “concurrence, renewed moment to moment, of forces soon parting on their ways.”
+Long overlooked due to their sustained engagement with the sciences, the literary texts she analyzed change our perception about the role that human agents—figured as characters—played in the rise of the novel as a literary genre.
+In these works, S. Pearl Brilmyer argues that the human appears, not as a self-sovereign or heroic individual, but instead, to quote Victorian vitalist, Walter Pater, as a temporary “concurrence, renewed moment to moment, of forces soon parting on their ways.”